 Blogging not only helps you get found in search engines, it also offers a way for people to get to know your brand through the educational or entertaining messages that you convey in your blog posts.
 Use this content to nurture your visitors on a continuous basis.

 Video posts are a way to grow audiences fast on social media.
 Run some Facebook ads for $1 a day to your video posts.
 Just make sure you monitor results, so you know which videos are hits, and which videos are flops.

-In my program I teach you the strategies to know how to grow fans, nurture them, and entice them to become paying customers through tried-and-true digital marketing and advertising methods.
+In my club I teach you the strategies to know how to grow fans, nurture them, and entice them to become paying customers through tried-and-true digital marketing and advertising methods.

 Here's an example of Facebook tracking for an e-commerce store: